Pre-Employment Screening Costs: Manual vs. Automated Compared

 Conclusion

-A pure cost-per-check view falls short.
-What matters is scalability, auditability, compliance fit, and the impact on time-to-hire.
-For almost all scenarios from 20 hires / year onward, automation is clearly worthwhile — especially in regulated industries.
+Looking only at the cost per check falls short.
+What matters is: scalability, auditability, compliance fit, time-to-hire impact.
+For almost all scenarios from 20 hires / year onward, automation pays off clearly — especially in regulated industries.

 Calculate your specific costs with us.
 We’ll show you which package fits your hiring volume.